Advertiser Disclosure

 The Platinum Card® from American Express is one of the top premium travel credit cards on the market, but also one of the most expensive.

-The card’s annual fee is substantially higher than other cards.
-Still, it also comes with an extensive list of benefits like airport lounge access, Hilton Honors and Marriott Bonvoy hotel elite status, major bonus earnings on flights booked with airlines, and much more.
+The card’s annual fee is substantially higher than other cards, and, unlike typical credit cards, it allows you to carry a balance for certain charges, but not all.
+Still, it also comes with an extensive list of benefits like airport lounge access, Hilton Honors and Marriott Bonvoy hotel elite status (enrollment required), major bonus earnings on flights booked with airlines, and much more.
+Plus, unlike typical credit cards that have a credit limit, the Amex Platinum card has no preset spending limit — the amount you can spend adapts based on factors such as your purchase, payment, and credit history.

 While the card’s fee may seem like a shocker at first, it’s not so bad when you take a look at the multiple statement credits offered, including an airline incidental credit of up to $200 (enrollment required).